viniciusdiogo/AEM-gulp-sass-workflow/README.md

 > npm install

-Edit the gulpfile in a way that makes sense relative to your AEM repo.
+Edit the gulpfile in a way that makes sense relative to your AEM codebase repo, not your AEM installation.

 ### To start watching for changes: ###